 The next level would be the Associate Dean.
 When a NDMU faculty member receives a formal complaint, the Associate Dean is also notified.
-The Associate Dean initially screens the formal complaint, unless the complaint directly involves the Associate Dean, in which case it is screened by the Dean, School of Nursing.
+The Associate Dean initially screens the formal complaint, unless the complaint directly involves the Associate Dean, in which case the Dean, School of Nursing screens the complaint.